Qiskit/documentation/README.md

 To use live previews, push your branch to `upstream` rather than your fork.
 GitHub will leave a comment with the link to the site.
 Please prefix your branch name with your initials, e.g. `EA/fix-build-typo`, for good Git hygiene.

 The preview application does not have the top nav bar.
-Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to explicitly visit pages.
+Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to navigate the site.

 ## Staging